 4. Doing immoral behaviors

-Let’s be honest: in today’s world, Valentine’s Day is not just for the married couples, but also for unmarried people who are in a relationship.
+Let’s be honest: in today’s world, Valentine’s Day is not just for married couples, but also for unmarried people who are in a relationship.
 The Bible is clear that having a sexual relationship should only happen within the confines of marriage.
-If you do, that’s called fornication or if you do it with a married person, then that’s adultery.
+If you have sex before marriage, that’s called fornication or if you do it with a married person, then that’s adultery.

 I know a lot of people who are born in November just because their parents had sex during Valentine’s Day.
-Now, there’s nothing wrong about that unless you’re not married.
+Now, there’s nothing wrong especially when you’re married.
 I know some people who have become a child out of wedlock just because their parents lied together on February 14.

-For many unmarried couples, they use Valentine’s Day as an excuse to commit fornication.
+Many unmarried couples use Valentine’s Day as an excuse to commit fornication.
 They believe since it is a day to celebrate love, they can now make love even if they are not yet married.
 Needless to say, many hotels are fully booked during Valentine’s Day.

 If you try to go to school, even grade schoolers and high school students already have their “love life” at a very young age.
 Young girls carrying flowers on February 14 while walking with their boyfriend – a boy who doesn’t even have the ability to raise a family yet!

 We read in the Bible how unrepentant fornicators won’t be able to inherit the Kingdom of God (I Corinthians 6:9-10).
 The Bible also told us that the body is not for fornication (I Corinthians 6:13), but rather we should present it as our living sacrifice to God (I Corinthians 12:1).
 Finally, the Bible beseeches us not to just walk away, but FLEE away from sexual immorality (I Corinthians 7:2).

 So, how can you have a happy relationship if God does not bless it because of fornication or any other immoral behavior?